MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/serial-console-errors.md

 There are a set of known errors within the Azure Serial Console.
 This is a list of those errors and mitigation steps for them.

 > [!NOTE]
-> You might receive "Web socket is closed or could not be opened" error recently.
+> You might receive the "Web socket is closed or could not be opened" error recently.
 To resolve this issue, add firewall access to `*.serialconsole.azure.com`.

 ## Common errors